 Retcon: Many involving Ansem would show up in later titles, not the least of which involves the fact that Ansem stole his name from his mentor.
 Also of note is the fact that Ansem's possession of Riku wasn't just for the sake of Ansem himself having a body - it was an early attempt to "recruit" Riku as one of Xehanort's vessels for the true Organization XIII, since after all Ansem is essentially Xehanort's heart.

-The event of Deep Jungle were retconed out of continuity due to legal issues; the retcon was sealed as it was left out of Roxas' dreams in KHII, implying that Sora never visited that world.
+The events of Deep Jungle were retconed out of continuity due to legal issues; the retcon was sealed as it was left out of Roxas' dreams in KHII, implying that Sora never visited that world.

 Revive Kills Zombie: A variant.
 The Final Mix exclusive Grand Ghost is immune to all forms of attack but will die with enough healing items to the face.
 Thankfully it drops them if you do attack it normally.

-Sequel Hook: The Secret Ending after the credits that has the trio traversing the world where Castle Oblivion resides, formerly known as the Land of Departure.
+The Secret Ending after the credits that has the trio traversing the world where Castle Oblivion resides, formerly known as the Land of Departure.
 They see Pluto, who has a letter from the king, implying he knows where he and Riku are.
 He then starts running, prompting the trio to follow him, which they do.
 Then a quote is shown, saying Sora will be the one to open the door to light.

 Also, the Secret Ending, "Deep Dive", a post-ending cinematic.

-Sequence Breaking: Because the game does not lock you into a world before continuing, you only need to beat a few worlds (the ones that give you the gummi blocks upon completion) before progressing to the next area.
+Sequence Breaking: Because the game does not lock you into a world before continuing, you only need to beat a few worlds (the ones that give you the Gummi Blocks upon completion) before progressing to the next area.
 Thus it's possible in theory to beat the game without having even set foot in Atlantica or Halloween Town, but the question is, would you want to?
-In fact, certain scenes are altered if you do this - (See The Dev Team Thinks of Everything.)
+In fact, certain scenes are altered if you do this - (see The Dev Team Thinks of Everything).